+of the
-- 10.1 Before the deadline for submission of Tenders, the Procuring Entity may, for any reason, whether at its own initiative or in response to a clarification requested by a prospective Tenderer, modify the Tendering documents by issuing addenda. - 10.2 Any addendum issued shall be part of the Tender documents pursuant to sub-Clause 8.1 and shall be communicated in writing, by e-mail or facsimile to all who have obtained the Tendering documents directly from the Procuring Entity. - 10.3 In order to allow prospective Tenderers reasonable time in which to take an addendum into account in preparing their Tenders, the Procuring Entity at its discretion shall extend, as necessary, the deadline for submission of Tenders, in accordance with sub-Clause 22.2

-C. Preparation of Tenders

-11. Language of Tender

-11.1 The Tender, and all correspondence and documents related to the Tender exchanged by the Tenderer and the Procuring Entity shall be written in the Tender language stipulated in the Tender Data Sheet.
+10.2 Any addendum issued shall be part of the Tender documents pursuant to sub-Clause 8.1 and shall be communicated in writing, by e-mail or facsimile to all who have obtained the Tendering documents directly from the Procuring Entity.
+10.3 In order to allow prospective Tenderers reasonable time in which to take an addendum into account in preparing their Tenders, the Procuring Entity at its discretion shall extend, as necessary, the deadline for submission of Tenders, in accordance with sub-Clause 22.2 C C. Preparation of Tenders 11.
+Language of Tender 11.
+1 The Tender, and all correspondence and documents related to the Tender exchanged by the Tenderer and the Procuring Entity shall be written in the Tender language stipulated in the Tender Data Sheet .
 Supporting documents and printed literature furnished by the Tenderer may be in another language provided they are accompanied by an accurate translation of the relevant passages in the above stated language, in which case, for purposes of interpretation of the Tender, the translation shall prevail.

-12. Documents Constituting the Tender

-- 12.1 The Tender submitted by the Tenderer shall consist of the following components: - a) The Form of Tender (in the format indicated in Section IX) completed in accordance with ITT Clause 15, 16 and 17; - b) Information requested by Instructions to Tenderers ITT sub-Clause 13.2; 13.3 and 13.4; - c) Tender Security or Tender Securing Declaration in accordance with Instructions to Tenderers ITT Clause 19;
+12. Documents Constituting the 12.
+1 The Tender submitted by the Tenderer shall consist of the following components: Tender a) The Form of Tender (in the format indicated in Section IX) completed in accordance with ITT Clause 15, 16 and 17; b) Information requested by Instructions to Tenderers ITT sub-Clause 13.2; 13.3 and 13.4; c) Tender Security or Tender Securing Declaration in accordance with Instructions to Tenderers ITT Clause 19; d) Priced Bill of Quantities; e) Qualification Information Form and Documents; f) Alternative offers where invited in accordance with Instructions to Tenderers ITT Clause 5;

-- d) Priced Bill of Quantities; - e) Qualification Information Form and Documents; - f) Alternative offers where invited in accordance with Instructions to Tenderers ITT Clause 5; - g) Written confirmation authorizing the signatory of the Tender to commit the Tenderer in accordance with Instructions to Tenderers ITT sub Clause 19.2; and - h) And any information or other materials required be completing and submitting by Tenderers, as specified in the Tender Data Sheet. - 13.
-Documents Establishing Eligibility and Qualifications of the Tenderer - 13.1 Pursuant to ITT Clause 13, the Tenderer shall furnish, as part of its Tender, documents establishing the Tenderer's eligibility to Tender and its qualifications to perform the contract if its Tender is accepted. - 13.2 In the event that pre-qualification of potential Tenderers has been undertaken, only Tenders from pre-qualified Tenderers will be considered for award of contract.
+- g) Written confirmation authorizing the signatory of the Tender to commit the Tenderer in accordance with Instructions to Tenderers ITT sub Clause 19.2; and - h) And any information or other materials required to be completed and submitted by Tenderers, as specified in the Tender Data Sheet.

+13.1 Pursuant to ITT Clause 13, the Tenderer shall furnish, as part of its Tender, documents establishing the Tenderer's eligibility to Tender and its qualifications to perform the contract if its Tender is accepted.

+13.2 In the event that pre-qualification of potential Tenderers has been undertaken, only Tenders from pre-qualified Tenderers will be considered for award of contract.
 These qualified Tenderers should submit their Tenders with any information updating the original pre-qualification applications or, alternatively, confirm in their Tenders that the originally submitted pre-qualification information remains essentially correct as of the date of Tender submission.
-The update or confirmation should be provided in Section IX. - 13.3 If the Procuring Entity has not undertaken prequalification of potential Tenderers, to qualify for award of the contract, Tenderers shall meet the minimum qualifying criteria specified in the Tender Data Sheet: - 13.4 Tenders submitted by a joint venture of two or more firms as partners shall comply with the following requirements, unless otherwise stated in the Tender Data Sheet:
+The update or confirmation should be provided in Section IX.